Kalabasa/leanrada.com/src/pages/works/wikawik.md

 It’s amazing how diverse the language landscape of the Philippines is, yet it is rarely treasured or celebrated here in the Philippines.

-In my grade school years, we celebrated **_Buwan ng Wika_** (Month of Language) every August, but they never taught us about all the other languages in the Philippines.
+In my grade school years, we celebrated [**_Buwan ng Wika_**](https://en.wikipedia.org/wiki/Buwan_ng_Wika) (Month of Language) every August, but they never taught us about all the other languages in the Philippines.
 It was only ever about Tagalog, the official national language and the language of the capital city.

-Now that I’m older, I got a better understanding of the languages in the Philippines.
+Now that I’m older, I got a wider understanding of the languages in the Philippines.
 Linguistics has also become a fascination for me, especially when it relates to Austronesian languages, the larger language family under which Philippine languages are grouped.

 Did you know that many Filipinos are trilingual?
 They can speak at least three languages: Tagalog, English, and then their local language (e.g., Cebuano, Ilocano).
+Not me though.
+Just two for me.

 **Anyway, I digress.
 Back to the Wikawik project.**